Programme Day 1

 - What is the risk/return expectation for the asset class?

-Chinese venture capital: The way to the world’s largest market
+Chinese venture capital: The next level

 Chinese venture capital is booming again.
 The proliferation of state-backed funds, the emergence of spinouts from global and domestic brand names, the wave of opportunities in areas such as AI, robotics, and big data, as well as revived exit routes via M&A and IPO at home and abroad, all support Chinese venture capital’s next phase of growth.
 However, obstacles along the way include sustainability of capital, availability of attractive deals, and intense competition.
-Our panellists discuss:
+Our panelists discuss: